Join Our Newsletter

 In 2000, I may have been having a mid-life crisis and was growing tired of the hot humid summers in the mid-Atlantic area where I was born and raised.
 I had always loved California and decided to bite the bullet.
 It was a tough decision because Bob's was a great place to work, and my family was in the DC area, but I followed my dream and landed on the central coast of California.
 I worked as Service Manager for two very good dealerships in the area but ultimately decided to return to the hands-on experience of running my own motorcycle business.
 I moved my father to California and was able to care for him until he passed away in November of 2004.

 I learned a lot from Dad.
-One of the most memorable of his many lessons was the idea of always taking pride in your work.
-I know that sounds cliché, but he was definitely old school and impressed upon me the importance of attention to detail and how to proudly stamp your name in whatever you do for a living.
-I do this work because of the passion I have for the products and the pleasure I derive from interacting with my customers.
+The overriding theme of his many lessons is that no matter what you do for a living, you should always take pride in your work.
+That might sound cliché, but he was old school and impressed upon me the importance of attention to detail and how to proudly stamp your name in whatever you do for a living.
+I do this work because of the passion I have for the products, and the pleasure I derive from interacting with my customers.
 The principles and ideals imparted to me by my father are the foundation of my business today, and we’ve created a shop culture where these values are shared by every staff member.
-When we work on your motorcycle or component part, or provide you with mail order products, you can count on us to employ the skill, integrity, and attention to detail handed down to me by the master.
+When I sell you a shock, or overhaul your BMW cylinder heads, or provide you with some of the world's best motorcycle products, you can count on us to employ the skill, integrity, and attention to detail handed down to me by the master.